Form 8.3 - Hyve Group Plc

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerNach Daten zur US-Inflation: Gewinne an den US-Börsen -- ATX schließt im Plus -- DAX beendet Handel höher -- Asiens Börsen knicken letztlich ein
+Börse aktuell - Live TickerEZB-Zinserhöhung im Fokus: Dow leichter -- ATX dreht ins Minus -- DAX im Plus -- Asiens Börsen schlussendlich in Rot

-Der heimische Aktienmarkt bewegte sich am Dienstag höher.
-Der deutsche Leitindex konnte ebenfalls Gewinne verbuchen.
-Auch an der Wall Street ging es nach oben.
-An den wichtigsten Handelsplätzen in Asien ging es am Dienstag abwärts.
+Der US-Leitindex bewegt sich am Donnerstag schwächer.
+Der heimische Aktienmarkt ist im Verlauf des Donnerstagshandels ins Minus gedreht.
+Der deutsche Leitindex zeigt sich freundlich.
+An den Börsen in Fernost übernahmen am Donnerstag die Bären das Ruder.